· ·

 SOLUTION!

-While most c-sections don’t allow for immediate skin to skin or latching while mother is still in the OR, it’s actually becoming more common place to allow for this to happen.
+While most c-sections don’t allow for immediate skin-to-skin or latching while the mother is still in the OR, it’s becoming more commonplace to allow for this to happen.

-Gentle C-sections – or family-based c-sections – are becoming more common place.
+Gentle C-sections – or family-based C-sections – are becoming more commonplace.
 It’s something that I recommend researching and discussing with your care provider.
-Here is a great article on preparing for a Gentle C-Section.
+Here is an excellent article on preparing for a Gentle C-section.

-My friend who is a L&D nurse has found a lot of moms don’t feel comfortable doing skin to skin while still on the table, which is understandable.
+My friend, an L&D nurse, has found that many moms don’t feel comfortable doing skin-to-skin while still on the table, which is understandable.
 But with a little support and help, it can be possible.
-If you aren’t able to do skin to skin, your husband or partner or other loved one can!
+If you can’t do skin-to-skin, your husband, partner, or other loved one can!

 I hope that this post has helped you to feel more empowered when it comes to breastfeeding after your c-section.